translate/pootle/docs/features/tags.rst

 .. versionadded:: 2.5.1

-Pootle supports tags that can be used as a way to group related items and allow filtering of them.
+Pootle supports tags that can be used as a way to group and filter related items.

 .. note::
-    Currently tags can only be added to translation projects or individual files.
+    Currently tags are only available for translation projects and individual files.
+We expect this to expand in future versions.

 .. _tags#manage: